 - Although an entry is for evaluation only, the review time (when an interview can occur) will still be assigned, and the entry will be reviewed in the same manner as any other entry.

 - A project can (and should) be entered into more than one category, if appropriate for the entry.

 - Projects that are entered in multiple categories will have multiple locators at the event, and all must be displayed at the entry location.

 - STEM Expo allows entries by both individuals and by teams.

-- There is no limit on size for a team, however other events (e.g. the California State Science Fair) limit team size to three students.
+- There is no limit on size for a team, however other events (e.g. the California Science and Engineering Fair) limit team size to three students.

 - Team entries and Individual entries will be judged with the same rubrics, and there will not be a different award given for a team vs. an individual.
 However, judges will be aware that teams are involved, and that item will be given consideration.

 - An entry is considered to be out-of-area if the entrant (the individual or at least one team member) does not live, or go to school, in Placer County, California.